Related articles

-Rails 6 boot sequence
+Rails 6 start sequence

 $ rails new iluvrails